DS4200-S22/final-project-visualizing-congress-stock-trading/README.md

-# DS4200 S22 Final Project
+# Visualizing Congress Stock Trading

-This template is the starting point for your final project's webpage.
-Please read all of the information  below.
+This project aims to draw conclusions from the trades completed by memebers of Congress.

 ## Link to Project Webpage

-[Link to Project GitHub Page] https://ds4200-s22.github.io/final-project-visualizing-congress-stock-trading/
+Access the github page here: https://ds4200-s22.github.io/final-project-visualizing-congress-stock-trading/

 ## Setup